Masu98s/Dsldesign/README.md

 - **Use Cases**
   - Validation of IUPAC names
-  - Categorization/grouping of molecules
+  - Categorization/grouping of IUPAC names
-  - Extending the DSL with new rules

 ## Requirements